Dave Henderson: Boston Red Sox

 On August 19, 1986, the Red Sox, atop the American League East division, traded for Henderson and Mariner shortstop Spike Owen, sending Rey Quiñones, Mike Brown, Mike Trujillo, and a player to be named later to Seattle.
-Henderson was acquired to backup Boston center fielder Tony Armas.
+Henderson was acquired as a backup for Boston center fielder Tony Armas.
 At the time of the trade, Henderson was batting .276 with 14 home runs and 44 RBIs, having appeared in 103 games.

 Henderson joined the 1986 Red Sox on August 19, and appeared in 36 games over the remainder of the regular season, with just 7 complete games (all in center field).
 Most of his appearances were as a late-game defensive replacement in center field, or as a pinch hitter – he had only 51 at bats, collecting 10 hits (.196 average) with one home run and three RBIs.

 The Red Sox finished the season on top of the American League East – 5½ games ahead of the New York Yankees – and would face the winners of the American League West, the then California Angels, in the American League Championship Series (ALCS).

 1986 ALCS home run

 Henderson is best remembered for the two-out, two-strike home run he hit in the top of the ninth inning in Game 5 of the 1986 ALCS.

 At the time, the Angels were playing at home and were ahead in the series 3 games to 1 over the Red Sox.
 Henderson had appeared in Game 2 and Game 4 as a late-innings defensive replacement for Tony Armas, and was hitless in one at bat.
 In Game 5, Armas sprained his ankle in the second inning, and was replaced by Henderson, who entered the game to play centerfield in the bottom of the fifth inning.
-With the Red Sox leading 2–1 in the sixth inning, the Angels had a man on second with two-out, when Bobby Grich hit a deep fly ball that Henderson attempted to catch on the warning track – the ball deflected off his glove and went over the wall, giving Grich a two-run home run.
+With the Red Sox leading 2–1 in the sixth inning, the Angels had a man on second with two-out, when Bobby Grich hit a deep fly ball Henderson attempted to catch on the warning track – the ball deflected off his glove and went over the wall, giving Grich a two-run home run.
 The Angels now had a 3–2 lead, with Henderson the likely scapegoat, should the Red Sox lose the game.
 Henderson batted in the seventh inning and struck out, while the Angels added two more runs in their half of the seventh.